-In order to find the proper CSS selectors to use, you might find useful opening the response page from the shell in your web browser using view(response).
-You can use your browser developer tools or extensions like Firebug (see sections about Using Firebug for scraping and Using Firefox for scraping).
+In order to find the proper CSS selectors to use, you might find useful opening the response page from the shell in your web browser using view (response).
+You can use your browser developer tools (see section about Using your browser's Developer Tools for scraping).